myOmikron/PythonCentreonSDK/README.md

-# Python Centreon SDK
+# PyCentreon

-For further information about this project, see [Documentation](https://docs.omikron.dev/centreon)
+For further information about this project, see [Documentation](https://github.com/cyrilmarcot/PyCentreon)